 It is up to network implementation to decide which of the above two options to use.
 The L2 U2N Relay UE in RRC_CONNECTED, if configured with paging search space, can determine whether to monitor POs for a L2 U2N Remote UE based on the indication within the PC5-RRC signalling received from the L2 U2N Remote UE.

 The L2 U2N Remote UE in RRC_IDLE provides 5G-S-TMSI and UE specific DRX cycle (if configured by upper layer) to the L2 U2N Relay UE for requesting to perform PO monitoring.
 The L2 U2N Remote UE in RRC_INACTIVE provides the minimum value of two UE specific DRX cycles (if configured respectively by upper layer and NG-RAN), 5G-S-TMSI and I-RNTI to the L2 U2N Relay UE for PO monitoring.
 The L2 U2N Relay UE in RRC_CONNECTED can notify the L2 U2N Remote UE information (i.e. 5G-S-TMSI/I-RNTI) to the gNB via the SidelinkUEInformationNR message for paging delivery purpose.
-The L2 U2N Relay UE receives paging messages to check the 5G-S-TSMI/I-RNTI and sends relevant paging record to the L2 U2N Remote UE accordingly.
+The L2 U2N Relay UE receives paging messages to check the 5G-S-TMSI/I-RNTI and sends relevant paging record to the L2 U2N Remote UE accordingly.

 The L2 U2N Relay UE uses unicast signalling to send paging to the L2 U2N Remote UE via PC5.